Video Game Displays Removed From Walmart Shelves Following El Paso Shooting

 The Daily Beast is reporting that while the retail giant is taking charge when it comes to video games, there is no change to their policy regarding gun sales.

-In a public statement after 22 people were killed inside an El Paso Walmart, just days after a store employee killed two people in an outlet in Southaven, Mississippi., Walmart spokesperson Tara House explained the changes when it comes to the sale of video games.
+In a public statement after 22 people were killed inside an El Paso Walmart, just days after a store employee killed two people in an outlet in Southaven, Mississippi, Walmart spokesperson Tara House explained the changes when it comes to the sale of video games.

 “We’ve taken this action out of respect for the incidents of the past week, and this action does not reflect a long-term change in our video game assortment.”